How to take a screenshot on your Nintendo Switch

 - How to take a screenshot on Nintendo Switch with the Pro Controller

-- How to view your screenshots on Nintendo Switch
+- How to view your screenshots and videos on Nintendo Switch

-- How to copy a screenshot to a microSD card on Nintendo Switch
+- How to copy a screenshot or video to a microSD card on Nintendo Switch

-- How to copy all screenshots to a microSD card on Nintendo Switch
+- How to copy all screenshots and videos to a microSD card on Nintendo Switch

-- How to delete screenshots on Nintendo Switch
+- How to delete screenshots and videos on Nintendo Switch

-- How to delete all screenshots from the system memory on Nintendo Switch
+- How to delete all screenshots and videos from the system memory on Nintendo Switch

-- How to delete all screenshots from a microSD card on Nintendo Switch
+- How to delete all screenshots and videos from a microSD card on Nintendo Switch

 How to take a screenshot on Nintendo Switch with the Joy-Con Controllers